Madrik lay on his back and stared at the rich blue sky, praying for cloud to

 Lost in thought, Madrik wandered towards the city.
 It was nice to be able to walk in daylight again.
 Somehow the sun didn’t feel so powerful on that side of the mountain.

 He did owe Tailfin, and before he knew it, he had made his way to Tailfin’s headquarters.
 A gambling den.
 Where grown men went to waste their lives.
 Where criminals went to make new connections.
-Where city watchmen went to lose their meagre income.
+Where dock workers went to lose their meagre income.
 Where men like Madrik went when they thought they could outsmart the likes of Tailfin.

 The door opened, and large man with too many muscles studied him with a look that suggested that it didn’t matter who was standing there, he would give them that dirty look anyway.